Pvt. Ruti Shuster

 He left behind his wife and two children.

 Staff Sgt.
 Alexander-Zusia Tefer

 Alexander was the son of Meir and Slova, Holocaust survivors who rebuilt their lives in Israel.
 He was born on the 31st of January, 1952, in Jerusalem.
-Alexander was a member of the Hashomer HaTzair youth movement, and eventually became a leader in his local branch.
-During high school, he spent a lot of time building up his physical fitness in preparation for military service by playing sports, doing gym exercises and lifting weights.
+Alexander was a member of the Hashomer HaTzair youth movement, and eventually became a youth leader in his local branch.
+During high school, he spent a lot of time building up his physical fitness in preparation for military service, by playing sports, doing gym exercises and lifting weights.
 Alexander was a sociable, cheerful and happy person.
 He read many books, and was interested in what was happening in the world and in Israel.

 Alexander was drafted in late November 1970 and was assigned to Ordnance Corps armored unit.
 He successfully passed the Ordnance Corps course and volunteered as a career soldier.
-Only after he fell in battle his parents learned that he did his three years in the north and along with his unit participated in armored raids into Lebanon where he was under enemy fire on numerous occasions.
+Only after he fell in battle his parents learned that he did his three years in the north and along with his unit participated in armed raids into Lebanon where he was under enemy fire on numerous occasions.
 Alexander’s role was difficult and complex, and he was respected by his officers and his technical squad.
 On the 14th of September, 1973.
 Sergeant Alexander fell in the line of duty.
 He was buried in the Kiryat Shaul military cemetery.